“Congratulations, new kid. Welcome to the afterlife.”

 Felix, Kasper, Rima and Leah welcome her into their world, eager to make friends with the new arrival.
 Yet Harriet is more interested in unleashing her own power, even if it means destroying everyone around her.
 But when all of eternity is at stake, the afterlife can be a dangerous place to make an enemy.

-The Reckless Afterlife of Harriet Stoker will be published in the UK and Australia by Walker Books on 3rd September 2020.
+The Reckless Afterlife of Harriet Stoker is published in the UK and Australia by Walker Books (3rd Sept 2020).
 The cover was designed by Chloé Tartinville.